frontogenesis/forecast_agent/weather_forecast.md

 # Weather Forecast for Houston, Texas

-**Hazardous Weather Alert:** Potential for heavy rain and high heat index values
+**Hazardous Weather Alert:** Potential for thunderstorms and heavy rainfall this week.

-The upcoming weather forecast for Houston indicates a notable increase in humidity and temperatures over the next few days, with peak temperatures expected to reach into the upper 80s and low 90s with corresponding high heat index values approaching 100°F. Significant precipitation is likely, particularly on the afternoon of June 24, with a precipitation probability of 60% to 72% throughout the day.
-This could lead to accumulation of heavy rainfall during the afternoon and evening hours.
+Houston is expected to experience a mix of warm temperatures in the mid to upper 80s with a heat index reaching into the low to mid 90s.
+Notably, as we approach mid-week, there will be increased humidity with temperatures potentially hitting 90 degrees, leading to discomfort due to heat.

-Wind conditions are generally favorable, with sustained winds around 10-11 knots, which is just above 20 mph at times, particularly in the afternoon hours.
-Although these winds can help mitigate heat stress, they may not provide enough relief during peak temperature times, making outdoor activities potentially hazardous if proper precautions are not taken.
-Residents should remain vigilant regarding weather conditions, especially on June 24, when heavy rain could lead to localized flooding.
+In terms of severe weather, there is a significant risk of thunderstorms throughout the week, particularly in the afternoons and evenings.
+Expect rapid precipitation chances rising to 70% on Wednesday, which could lead to localized flooding.
+Sustained winds are projected to remain moderate, with gusts up to 25 mph.
+It is advisable to stay informed and prepare for sudden weather changes, especially on days with heightened thunderstorm risks.